CQCL/hugr/specification/hugr.md

 ##### `Conditional` nodes

 These are parents to multiple `Case` nodes; the children have no edges.
-The first input to the Conditional-node is of Predicate type, whose arity matches the number of children of the Conditional-node.
+The first input to the Conditional-node is of Predicate type (see below), whose arity matches the number of children of the Conditional-node.
 At runtime the constructor (tag) selects which child to execute; the unpacked contents of the Predicate with all remaining inputs to Conditional